 Now take the piece with the doll’s face and place this on top of the other body piece, wrong side to wrong side.
 Double check that you can see facing outwards the doll’s face on one side and the needle holder pads on the other side.

 Now sew the body pieces together by hand using a blanket stitch or on the machine using a zigzag stitch.
 Fold in half to create a ‘book’.

 Trim any messy edges with scissors to give her a crisp, clean silhouette, trim the wool ties to a suitable length and admire your handiwork.
 She's now ready to hold the needles.

 This is a free-of-charge pattern for personal use.
-If, however, you are an independent business/Etsy/Folksy seller, I am happy for you to sell items made using this pattern providing a PayPal payment of £3.00 is made - this buys the right to sell items made using this pattern.
+If, however, you are an independent business/Etsy/Folksy seller, I am happy for you to sell items made using this pattern for a small donation of £3, when you download the template - this buys the right to sell items made using this pattern.

 I'd love to see any needlecases that you might make if you have the time to send a photo or link, or want to drop it into my Flickr pool.